AE IDIQ Design and Engineering Services for Waterfront -Small Projects - HR AOR

 Buyer not available

-The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for the construction of the P909 SOF SDVT2 Operations Support Facility at JEB Little Creek-Fort Story, Virginia.
-This project involves the design and construction of a facility approximately 60,000 square feet in size, which includes the demolition of existing structures and is estimated to have a budget ranging from $25 million to $100 million.
-The facility is critical for enhancing operational capabilities for Navy personnel, emphasizing compliance with federal construction standards and safety regulations.
-Interested contractors must submit their proposals electronically by January 31, 2025, and can direct inquiries to Demetrice Jenkins at demetrice.jenkins2.civ@us.navy.mil or by phone at 757-341-1973.
+The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for the construction of the P-909 SOF SDVT2 Operations Support Facility at JEB Little Creek-Fort Story, Virginia.
+This project involves the design and construction of a facility approximately 60,000 square feet in size, which will include the demolition of existing structures and the establishment of various operational spaces, including maintenance areas, storage, and administrative offices, all aimed at enhancing military operational capabilities.
+The procurement is critical for supporting Navy personnel and ensuring compliance with federal construction standards, with an estimated budget ranging from $25 million to $100 million and a completion timeframe of 1,048 calendar days.
+Interested contractors must submit their proposals electronically by April 10, 2025, and can direct inquiries to Demetrice Jenkins at demetrice.jenkins2.civ@us.navy.mil or by phone at 757-341-1973.